github/opensource.guide/_articles/beginners-guide.md

 If you're part of a company open sourcing a project, make sure your project has the internal resources it needs to thrive.
 You'll want to identify who's responsible for maintainer-related tasks after launch, and how you want to share those tasks with your community.
 If you need a dedicated budget or staffing for promotion, operations and maintaining the project, start those conversations early.

-> As you begin to open source the project, it’s important to make sure that your management processes take into consideration the contributions and abilities of the community around your project.
-Don’t be afraid to involve contributors who are not employed in your business in key aspects of the project — especially if they are frequent contributors. - @captainsafia, ["So you wanna open source a project, eh?"](https://writing.safia.rocks/2016/12/06/so-you-wanna-open-source-a-project-eh/)
+> As you begin to open source the project, it's important to make sure that your management processes take into consideration the contributions and abilities of the community around your project.
+Don't be afraid to involve contributors who are not employed in your business in key aspects of the project — especially if they are frequent contributors. - @captainsafia, ["So you wanna open source a project, eh?"](https://writing.safia.rocks/2016/12/06/so-you-wanna-open-source-a-project-eh/)

 ### Contributing to other projects